antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdStructures200Ok GetCorporationsCorporationIdStructures(ctx, corporationId, optional)
 Get corporation structures

 Get a list of corporation structures.
-This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th Note: this route will not return any flex structures owned by a corporation, use the v3 route to have those included in the response.
-A list of FLEX structures can be found here: https://support.eveonline.com/hc/en-us/articles/213021829-Upwell-Structures  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Station_Manager  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/structures/)
+This route's version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Station_Manager

 ### Required Parameters